Connect with us

 States leverage Deloitte’s technology as part of a larger push toward automation, legal aid attorneys and former caseworkers said.

 “We all know that big computer projects are fraught,” said Gordon Bonnyman, co-founder of the nonprofit Tennessee Justice Center.
-“But a state that was concerned about inflicting collateral when they moved to a different automated system would have a lot of safeguards.”
+“But a state that was concerned about inflicting collateral damage when they moved to a different automated system would have a lot of safeguards.”

 TennCare spokesperson Amy Lawrence called its eligibility system “a transformative tool, streamlining processes and enhancing accessibility.”